Intervention summary proposal

 Blog Task 1: Disability

-Christine Sun Kim’s video in Friends & Stranges (Video 3 – Art 21) was the video that really spoke to me, and it is not because I identify with her disability.
+Christine Sun Kim’s video in Friends & Strangers (Video 3 – Art 21) was the video that really spoke to me, and it is not because I identify with her disability.
 I still cringe remembering my reaction when a sign language interpreter told me that there was not such a thing as “one” sign language, to which I indignantly replied “Why?”.
 A question that Sun Kim documented in a piece of work entitled “Shit hearing people say to me”.

 The two aspects of her work which I found fascinating are the use of universal infographics and visual art as creative and analytical tools to unpick and examine her own positionality and emotional responses to the world around her.
 And her engagement and contextual responses to space, cities and people.